OdabasiMehmet/Self-Created-Tutorials/Setup ec2 instance with cloudformation.md

-## How to Create an ec2 instance with using Cloudforma tion service
+## How to Create an ec2 instance with using Cloudformation service

 ## First Option (By using Cloudformation snippet and CloudFormation linter)